SterbenVD/Course-Projects/securing_pkg_managers/readme.md

+# AI5063 Course Project

 # Simplified AI-Driven Supply Chain Attack Detection System

-## Project Overview

 Develop a basic AI-powered system to detect potential supply chain attacks in software packages, inspired by incidents like the SolarWinds attack.
 The system will analyze software package metadata and contents to identify suspicious modifications.